-The SEG Foundation (SEGF) and the SEG Canada Foundation (SEGCF) have provided Student Research Grants since at least 1999.
-Individual grants are for one year and typically range from US$1,000 to US$5,000.
-These grants support graduate student research projects leading to Master’s or Doctoral degrees, and exceptional BS Honors or “BS Titulo” projects.
+The SEG Foundation (SEGF) and the SEG Canada Foundation (SEGCF) have provided Student Research Grants (SRG) since at least 1999.
+Individual grants are for one year and typically range from US $1,000 to US $5,000.
+These grants support graduate student research projects leading to master's or doctoral degrees, and exceptional BS Honors or "BS Titulo" projects.
 Students in mineral resource study programs throughout the world are eligible and encouraged to apply.

-- Newmont Mining Corporation Grants support research projects worldwide related to the geology, mineralization and metallogeny of gold deposits.
+The Newmont Mining Corporation Student Grant supports research projects worldwide related to the geology, mineralization, and metallogeny of gold deposits.
 Emphasis is placed on research with a strong field component, with funding available for directly related laboratory work.

 - Awards are intended to fund specific expenses related to student research projects leading to advanced degrees.

 - Awards are competitive and based upon project merit and qualification of the applicant.

 - Applicants must describe what the project is; why the research is important, and how it is to be done.

 - An estimate of expenses for the project must be included with the application.

 - Grants are expected to be fully utilized by the end of the year in which they are dispersed.

 - Grant recipients are required to provide a year-end accounting of how the funds were spent together with a suitable progress report or final abstract.

 - Applicants requesting financial support from the Alberto Terrones L. Fund for non-research expenses must include a statement describing the need and purpose of such request.